-The policy sets out who is eligible for access to free services from the Health and Community Services Department.
+The policy sets out who is eligible for access to free1 services from the Health and Community Services Department.

-Its primary purpose is to deter people travelling to Jersey with the intent of accessing free health care and treatment and to ensure that free access to the Department's services is an appropriate, fair and reasonable use of Government funds.
+Its primary purpose is to deter people travelling to Jersey with the intent of accessing free1 health care and treatment and to ensure that free1 access to the Department's services is an appropriate, fair and reasonable use of Government funds.